ogunmakindetobi/berkeleywash/README.md

 3. Different type of clothes are been watch in some cases its might be like hard clothes like duvet or carpet

 ## User Requirentment
-* Visible images to get the  Home page with click on the navbar at the left side of the webpge
+* Visible images to get the  Home page with click on the navbar at the left side of the webpage
 * Navigation should make the website easier with consist list of Services.
 * Content writtings are display and visible.
 * Search bar is also displyed in navbar but its not functional.